Sage words from St. Helena centenarian on his birthday

 Although she graduated from UC Berkeley in 1944, Margaret stayed home to take care of their three children.
 When the three were raised, Margaret went back to school and earned her master’s degree in social work, said her daughter, Wendy.

-“She was a social worker in community organizations and was hired by UC Berkeley to write the report that led to the implementation of Title IX,” Watson said.
+“She was a social worker in community organizations and was hired by UC Berkeley to write the report that led to the implementation of Title IX,” which prohibits sex discrimination in education programs, Watson said.
 “She got an award for that,” and an original cartoon by Pulitzer Prize-winning editorial cartoonist Paul Conrad of the Los Angeles Times.
-It's framed and proudly displayed in the Watsons’ living room.
+It’s framed and proudly displayed in the Watsons’ living room.

 After returning to the Napa Valley, Margaret was the director of housing for Napa city and county for about 10 years.